philipturner/transimpedance-amplifier/README.md

 _Cross-section view of the Elmer simulation results, showing where the electrostatic energy is concentrated.
 The sharp ends of the conductors contain 90% of the energy associated with capacitance._

 I created a multi-material model of the Vishay 0805 <b>thick film</b> chip resistor.
 Each conductor is 10	μm thick and wraps around from top to bottom.
 The bulk of the component is a slab of alumina, parameterized with ε<sub>r</sub> = 9.1.
+The resistive element was replaced with air.
 After several hours of troubleshooting, I got the simulation to work.
 The initial result, ~40 fF, was unexpectedly small.
 I tried refining the mesh, to see whether the result would change.

 | Node Count | Element Order | Mutual Capacitance (C<sub>12</sub>) |
 | ---------: | ------------: | ----------------------------------: |